shubhamvasoya/mental-health-chatbot/PROJECT_REPORT.md

 # PROJECT REPORT: Mental Health Chatbot (SoulCare)

 ## Acknowledgment
-I would like to express my special thanks of gratitude to my teacher/guide as well as our principal who gave me the golden opportunity to do this wonderful project on the topic "Mental Health Chatbot", which also helped me in doing a lot of Research and i came to know about so many new things I am really thankful to them.
-Secondly i would also like to thank my parents and friends who helped me a lot in finalizing this project within the limited time frame.
+I take this opportunity to express my profound gratitude and deep regard to my guide, **Prof. Zalak Thakker**, for her exemplary guidance, monitoring, and constant encouragement throughout the course of this project.
+Her valuable insights and constructive criticism were instrumental in shaping the "SoulCare" chatbot.
+The blessing, help, and guidance given by her from time to time shall carry me a long way in the journey of life on which I am about to embark.

+I also wish to express my sincere thanks to my teammates, **Dishan Jain** and **Stavan Shah**, for their unwavering cooperation, hard work, and shared dedication.
+Their technical contributions and problem-solving skills were invaluable in overcoming the various challenges we faced during the development of this system.
+This project is a result of our collective effort.

+Lastly, I thank my parents and friends for their moral support, patience, and for keeping me motivated during the development of this project.

+**Shubham Vasoya**

 ## Abstract
-In today's fast-paced world, mental health issues are becoming increasingly prevalent, yet access to professional help remains a challenge for many.
-This project, "SoulCare," is an AI-powered Mental Health Chatbot designed to provide accessible, immediate, and empathetic support.
-The system utilizes advanced Natural Language Processing (NLP) and Retrieval-Augmented Generation (RAG) to understand user intent, sentiment, and emotional state.
-Built with Flask, LangChain, and Google's Gemini Pro, SoulCare offers a safe space for users to vent, seek advice, or find coping strategies.
-It incorporates a knowledge base of mental health resources stored in a Pinecone vector database to provide evidence-based guidance.
-The chatbot features a user intake system to personalize interactions based on age, gender, and occupation, ensuring tailored support.
-While not a replacement for professional therapy, SoulCare aims to bridge the gap by offering 24/7 emotional support and practical wellness advice.
+Mental health and emotional wellbeing are vital aspects of life, yet many individuals face barriers in accessing timely professional support due to stigma, cost, or availability.
+Traditional self-help tools often provide generic advice, which fails to adapt to individual needs.
+To address this gap, the project proposes "SoulCare," an AI-powered mental wellbeing chatbot designed to provide empathetic, safe, and supportive responses.
+By relying on Retrieval-Augmented Generation (RAG), the chatbot combines the conversational power of large language models with curated wellbeing resources.
+This ensures that users receive personalized, evidence-based guidance on topics such as stress management, mindfulness, sleep hygiene, and coping strategies, while also encouraging them to seek professional help when necessary.

+The development process begins by constructing a knowledge base from a Mental Health and Wellbeing Encyclopedia.
+Large documents are ingested using PyPDFLoader and split into smaller, context-preserving chunks with RecursiveCharacterTextSplitter.
+These chunks are transformed into embeddings using HuggingFace's Sentence Transformers and stored in Pinecone, a vector database that enables efficient retrieval.
+When a user submits a query, the retriever selects the most relevant passages, which are then combined with the user’s input and processed by the LLM, specifically Google's Gemini Pro, to generate safe, empathetic responses.
+This pipeline ensures that the chatbot provides accurate, emotionally aware answers grounded in trusted sources rather than relying solely on the generative model.

+The application is implemented using Flask for backend integration of the RAG pipeline and a web-based chat interface, allowing users to interact with the system directly through their browser.
+LangChain serves as the orchestration framework, connecting retrieval, embeddings, and LLM generation.
+Pinecone functions as the vector store, ensuring fast and scalable similarity search.
+The system also incorporates a user intake module to personalize interactions based on demographics like age and occupation.
+Together, this technology stack creates a scalable, secure, and empathetic chatbot capable of supporting users in managing their emotional well-being.

 ## Index
 1. [About the System](#1-about-the-system)